georgelin-eng/2023-topographic-map-to-terrain-model/README.md

 ![](https://github.com/georgelin-eng/topographic-map-to-3D-terrain-model/blob/main/images/Pasted%20image%2020230829184806.png)

-Later, this array is filtered for distinct colors, then if needed, reduced further so that there is a single RGB value for the specified number of distinct heights the user requests.
+Later, this array is filtered for distinct colors, then if needed, reduced further so that there is a as many RGB values as the specified number of distinct heights the user requests.

 ### 4. Creating topographic data

+Based on the results of step 2, the x, y, w, h parameters of the largest contour are used to crop the input image.

+This creates a smaller cropped version of the image to work from for increased efficiency.
+At this stage, the cropped image is also then scaled down.

+The output array is initialized with the minimum depth values, and a the RGB value of each pixel is used to find the closest match in a `heights_of_RGB` list.
+The corresponding height of the closest matching color is used as the height of the pixel.

+The output of this process is an array with 3 columns, `(x, y, height)` which is a couple thousand pixels long.

 ### 5. Creating the 3d model
+The final 3d model was created using the  `plot_surface()` in Matplotlib and simply requires the data from the matrix created in step 4 to be passed as parameters, x, y, z lists.

+## Conclusions and Future Work

+For step 4, every time the comparison is done it's necessary to iterate through the entirety of the `heights_of_RGB`.
+For large images and if a high depth resolution is wanted, this dramatically increases computation time.

+An alternative search algorithm for the closest RGB value should be employed so that this process can be sped up.
+However, the program takes generally takes 1-2 seconds to run, and up to 10 seconds for 4k images, so accounting for the extra time it takes to import the extra modules necessary for better search algorithms, the time improvements may be marginal.

+Another thing that I would like to improve is overall how robust the system for more reliable color bar detection.
+Implementing OCR on the color bar would also be an improvement I'm looking to make so that the user doesn't need to specific min and max depths and these would instead be obtained automatically.

 ## Conclusions and Future Work